sanchez0408/bellabeat-fitness-analysis/README.md

 Bellabeat wants to better understand how consumers use smart fitness devices and how these insights can support future marketing and product strategies

 #### Key Questions:
-- How active are Bellabeat users?
+- How active are Bellabeat users ?
-- What are their sleep habits?
+- What are their sleep habits ?
-- Are there identifiable behavioral patterns?
+- Are there identifiable behavioral patterns ?
-- How are activity and sleep related?
+- How are activity and sleep related ?
-- What business opportunities emerge from the analysis?
+- What business opportunities emerge from the analysis ?

 ---